-To make your very own spider web all you have to do is cut the two way tape (I used foam tape because it’s easiest to work with) into tiny squares.
+Just cut tiny pieces of the two way tape (I used foam tape because it’s easiest to work with) into tiny squares.
 About a billion of them.
 In my case, probably closer to 150 or so.
 A billion just sounds more impressive.
 The way vahse sounds more impressive than vase.
 Or eccentric sounds more impressive than nutjob.

-My web is basically 7 circles which get smaller and smaller towards the center.
-Each circle consists of 20 pieces of tape.
-I’ve purposely made the web a little off centre so it isn’t too perfect looking.
+- To make a realistic spider web make 7 circles which get smaller and smaller towards the centre.
+Each circle will consist of 20 pieces of tape.

-For the first while it will look gross.
+- For the first while it will look gross.
 Unattractive.
 Stupid.
 Don’t worry about it.
 Soldier on.

 - Then as you continue on a magical thing will occur.
 All of a sudden it will look rather good.
-Rather large.
-Rather impressive.
-Rather than cheap.